MorrisMA/M65C02A/README.md

         Jcc rel16

-These instruction can be used to implement position-indepent code modules.
+These instruction can be used to implement position-independent code modules.
 These 16-bit PC-relative instructions are synthesized from 8-bit PC-relative conditional/unconditional branch instructions.
 When the 8-bit branch instructions are prefixed with IND (or ISZ), the relative offset is extended